 Arts & Culture Committee

 The A&C Committee hopes to inject more fun into the everyday life of students beyond TBLs and enrich their LKCMedicine journey, by encouraging exploration of the arts and celebration of different cultural festivities.
-We aim to make celebrations like National Day and Children’s day bigger and better, enhance the Peanut Butter & Jam (PBnJ) experience, expand the diversity and reach of our student-led First Class programmes, and introduce other smaller initiatives to help students better explore arts and culture.
+We aim to make celebrations like Children’s day bigger and better, enhance the Peanut Butter & Jam (PBnJ) experience, expand the diversity and reach of our student-led First Class programmes, and introduce other smaller initiatives to help students better explore arts and culture.

 For more information, please contact us at email@example.com

 Awareness and opportunities with regards to job/training prospects after graduation.

 Liaison between Student Interest Groups (SIGs) and MedSoc.

 Liaison between LKCMedicine and external organisations (other schools’ careers committees, other schools’ SIGs, SIs, MOHH, etc.).